Markey STRONG Post-baccalaureate Fellows Program

 - What is your career goal and what drives this aspiration?

-- Tell us how specific academic experiences in and outside of your undergraduate education that have prepared you for a career in STEM-H.
+- Describe the specific academic experiences, both in and outside of your undergraduate education that have prepared you for a career in STEM-H.

 - How do you like to spend your free time and energy?